 Despite the police presence, 15 people were taken to hospital for drug-related issues.

-Among those transported to hospital was an eighteen-year-old in a critical condition, believed to have overdosed on MDMA.
+Among those transported to the hospital was an eighteen-year-old in critical condition, believed to have overdosed on MDMA.

 There is a common misconception that pill testing has the potential to give the ‘green light’ to take a substance that may end up causing harm.

 However, this simply isn’t the case.

 Festival goers are never told that the substance being tested is ‘safe’.

 Instead, the substance is categorised as either:

 - White – this means that the substance tested is what was anticipated.

 - Yellow – this means the substance is not what the person believed it to be.